Shaz2ej/youthpargati/SUPABASE_SETUP.md

 - **Data not loading**: Check browser console for errors
 - **Permission errors**: Ensure user is properly authenticated

+## 15. Migration for Existing Users

+If you have existing users in your database, you may need to run the affiliate record migration to ensure all students have affiliate records:

+1. Run the `migrate-affiliate-records.sql` script in your Supabase SQL Editor
+2. This will create affiliate records for any students that don't already have them

 For more help, check the [Supabase documentation](https://supabase.com/docs).